What to do in Penang with kids?

 Some online research was making us nervous about travelling to the beach and not being able to swim due to jellyfish.
 I came across a blog that mentioned the Park Royal Resort offered day passes to use their pools and resort facilities.
 This was the perfect solution for us.

 The day passes were about 200 RM for the 4 of us and we received about 130 RM in food and beverage credits.
 This was almost enough for lunch and couple of cocktails in the afternoon.
-Let’s not pretend there was anything educational about this, after a busy schedule in Borneo we were ready to just relax and enjoy the pool for the day.
+We won’t pretend there was anything educational about this. after a busy schedule in Borneo we were ready to just relax and enjoy the pool for the day.
 There was an American family there also and S enjoyed hanging out with their little girl in the pool and on the slides.
-We took a short walk on the beach but no one was in the water, which didn’t look the cleanest and the smell of fumes and noise from the jet skis spoilt it.
+We took a short walk on the beach but no one was in the water.
+It was cloudy and didn’t look very clean.
+The beach area also smells of fumes and noise from the jet skis spoils the whole experience.

 The day pass arrangement or one of the waterparks is a great compromise if you want to stay in Georgetown but you are also looking for some beach and pool time in your holiday.

 A popular Penang attraction is to take the funicular up to the top of Penang Hill.
-We decided to give this a try, we’d also heard that it can be a bit cooler up the hill on a hot day, but on the day we went it was just hot everywhere!
-The lines going up the hill were not too busy, but coming back down was quite a wait, if you go towards the end of the day there are a lot of people heading back down so be warned you are in for a wait.
+We decided to give this a try since we’d also heard that it can be a bit cooler up the hill on a hot day.
+This is all relative perhaps, on the day we went it was just hot everywhere!
+The lines going up the hill were not too busy, but coming back down was quite a wait.
+If you go towards the end of the day there are a lot of people heading back down so be warned you are in for a wait.

 At the top of the hill there are restaurants and cafes, some tourist attractions, as well as some cute monkeys in the trees.
 The views were interesting and worth seeing, particularly the bridge from Penang Island over to mainland Malaysia.
 At this time of year we are finding many places we go are a bit hazy with the heat so views aren’t always clear.

-I wouldn’t put a visit up the hill at the top of a must do list, especially if it is a very hot day, the funiculars are really crowded too, not much fun with small children.
+I wouldn’t put a visit up the hill at the top of a ‘must do in Penang with kids’ list.
+Especially if it is a very hot day.
+The funiculars are really crowded too, not much fun with small children.
 But if you have plenty of time in Penang its worth a few hours of your time.

-Up next Fort Cornwallis and the Time Tunnel Museum, plus Penang Street Food!
+In our next post: Fort Cornwallis and the Time Tunnel Museum, plus Penang Street Food!